jflude/lancaster/README.md

 (defaulting to one second) it should expect to receive heartbeats in the absence of data (PUBLISHER will send separate heartbeats over both the TCP and multicast channels.
 If a heartbeat is not received in time, SUBSCRIBER will exit with an error.)
 PUBLISHER will attempt to fill a UDP packet with data before sending it, but will send a partial packet if the data in it is older than MAX-PACKET-AGE microseconds (defaulting to 2 milliseconds).
 PUBLISHER will multicast data over the DATA-INTERFACE network interface rather than the system's default, if the -i option is specified.
 Multicast data will be sent with a TTL other than 1 if the -t option is specified.
 Multicast data will "loopback" (be delivered also on the sending host) if the -l option is specified, which enables testing on a single host.
 If the -a option is specified, PUBLISHER will "advertize" its existence by multicasting its connection and storage details every ADVERT-PERIOD microseconds (defaulting to 10 seconds).
 Those advertisements will be multicast over the ADVERT-INTERFACE network interface if the -I option is specified, or the system's default if not.
 If the storage has not been recently "touched" by its writer within ORPHAN-TIMEOUT microseconds (defaulting to 3 seconds), then PUBLISHER will exit with an error.
 An ORPHAN-TIMEOUT of zero will disable this checking.
+The -R option will cause PUBLISHER to ignore the recreation (reopening) of the storage (without this option, recreation causes PUBLISHER to exit with an error).

 SUBSCRIBER will try to connect to a PUBLISHER at TCP-ADDRESS:PORT, and based on the attributes that PUBLISHER sends it, create a storage similar in structure